Francis Martin O'Donnell: Public life

-At the 5th Global Baku Forum in March 2017: he participated in a panel on "Extremism and populism as threats to international security" moderated by Kateryna Yushchenko, First Lady of Ukraine (2005–2010), and including Emil Constantinescu, President of Romania (1996–2000); Laimdota Straujuma, Prime Minister of Latvia (2014–2016); Hikmet Çetin, Deputy Prime Minister of Turkey (1978–1979, 1995) and Speaker (1997–1999), Foreign Minister (1991–1994); Scilla Elworthy, founder of the Oxford Research Group; Alexander Likhotal, former President of Green Cross International; and Farida Allaghi.

-Later in that year, on 20 November 2017, he moderated an international forum panel discussion in Brussels on "The Threats of Separatism to International Peace and Security", comprising Victor Yushchenko, President of Ukraine (2005–2010) and former Governor of its National Bank;

-Dalia Itzik, President of Israel (2007, ad interim) & Speaker of the Knesset (2006), former Deputy Mayor of Jerusalem; Prof. Hasan Muratović, Prime Minister of Bosnia & Hercegovina (1996–1997), and former university rector; Dumitru Braghiș, Prime Minister of Moldova (1999–2001); Robert Ilatov, Member of the Knesset for the Yisrael Beiteinu Party; Nazim Ibrahimov, Minister/Chairman of the State Committee on Work with Diaspora, Azerbaijan; Jesús López-Medel Báscones, Former Chairperson of the Committee of Human Rights and Democracy of the OSCE; and Ali Hasanov, Public and Political Issues Advisor to the President of Azerbaijan.
-Later that day, O'Donnell participated in a panel on Cybersecurity in European Politics, along with former President of Ukraine, Victor Yushchenko (2005–2010) on 20 November in the European Horizons' Youth Summit 2017 in the College of Europe in Bruges.
+At the 5th Global Baku Forum in March 2017: he participated in a panel on "Extremism and populism as threats to international security" moderated by Kateryna Yushchenko, First Lady of Ukraine (2005–2010), and including Emil Constantinescu, President of Romania (1996–2000); Laimdota Straujuma, Prime Minister of Latvia (2014–2016); Hikmet Çetin, Deputy Prime Minister of Turkey (1978–1979, 1995) and Speaker (1997–1999), foreign minister (1991–1994); Scilla Elworthy, founder of the Oxford Research Group; Alexander Likhotal, former president of Green Cross International; and Farida Allaghi.
+Later in that year, on 20 November 2017, he moderated an international forum panel discussion in Brussels on "The Threats of Separatism to International Peace and Security", comprising Victor Yushchenko, President of Ukraine (2005–2010) and former governor of its National Bank;Dalia Itzik, President of Israel (2007, ad interim) & Speaker of the Knesset (2006), former deputy mayor of Jerusalem; Prof. Hasan Muratović, Prime Minister of Bosnia & Hercegovina (1996–1997), and former university rector; Dumitru Braghiș, Prime Minister of Moldova (1999–2001); Robert Ilatov, Member of the Knesset for the Yisrael Beiteinu Party; Nazim Ibrahimov, minister/chairman of the State Committee on Work with Diaspora, Azerbaijan; Jesús López-Medel Báscones, former chairperson of the Committee of Human Rights and Democracy of the OSCE; and Ali Hasanov, Public and Political Issues Advisor to the president of Azerbaijan.
+Later that day, O'Donnell participated in a panel on Cybersecurity in European Politics, along with former president of Ukraine, Victor Yushchenko (2005–2010) on 20 November in the European Horizons' Youth Summit 2017 in the College of Europe in Bruges.
 At the 6th Global Baku Forum, 14–17 March 2018, he moderated the panel on "The Religious and Cultural Divide: What role for Political Leadership?".
-The panel consisted of Fernando Lugo, President of Paraguay (2008–2012); Ali Ahmadov, Deputy Prime Minister of Azerbaijan; Akramsho Felaliev, Vice Chairman of the Parliament of the Republic of Tajikistan; Hikmet Çetin, Minister of Foreign Affairs of Turkey (1991–1994); Ambassador Antonio Zanardi Landi, former Diplomatic Advisor to the President of Italy and current Ambassador of the Sovereign Order of Malta to the Holy See; Maksatbek Toktomushev, Grand Mufti of the Kyrgyz Republic, and Hamad Amar, Deputy Speaker of the Knesset in Israel.
+The panel consisted of Fernando Lugo, President of Paraguay (2008–2012); Ali Ahmadov, Deputy Prime Minister of Azerbaijan; Akramsho Felaliev, vice chairman of the Parliament of the Republic of Tajikistan; Hikmet Çetin, Minister of Foreign Affairs of Turkey (1991–1994); Ambassador Antonio Zanardi Landi, former diplomatic advisor to the president of Italy and current ambassador of the Sovereign Order of Malta to the Holy See; Maksatbek Toktomushev, Grand Mufti of the Kyrgyz Republic, and Hamad Amar, Deputy Speaker of the Knesset in Israel.
 He has also participated in the 7th Global Baku Forum, 14–16 March 2019.

+O'Donnell moderated the panel on "Globalisation and Growing Inequalities" at the IX Global Baku Forum on "Threats to the Global World Order" in Baku, Azerbaijan on 18 June 2022.
+The panel included Rosalía Arteaga Serrano, former president of Ecuador, Laimdota Straujuma, former prime minister of Latvia; Emil Constantinescu, former president of Romania; Katalin Bogyay, president of the 38th Session of the UNESCO General Conference; Mats L. Karlsson, former vice-president of the World Bank; and Garry Jacobs, president of the World Academy of Art and Science;.
+At the X Global Baku Forum on the theme "The World Today - Challenges and Hopes", he moderated the Panel 9 - "The Search for Peace, Stability and Development in the Middle East and Beyond", comprising Prince Turki bin Faisal Al Saud, Amr Moussa former secretary general of the Arab League, and Ekmeleddin İhsanoğlu, former secretary-general of the Organisation of Islamic Cooperation, with robust interventions by Ehud Olmert, former prime minister of Israel, Dalia Itzik former interim president of Israel and Speaker of the Knesset, and Gila Gamliel, serving minister of intelligence of Israel, inter alia.